 Breakfast should be a simple and nourishing meal packed with calories to supply energy for a full day of hiking.

-A simple breakfast will take up to 10 minutes to prepare.
-You want to get up and get moving because it’s cold!
-Lingering around a frigid campsite during the early morning hours will lead to cold feet and body.
+Start your day with a simple breakfast that doesn’t take longer than 10 minutes to prepare.
+You want to quickly get packing and get moving because it’s cold!
+Lingering around a chilly campsite during the early morning will lead to cold feet and a frigid body.
 Breakfast meal suggestions include hot oatmeal, ground semolina, rice farina, or grits with dried fruit, seeds & nuts, hearty cold cereal (such as muesli, granola, or cold soaked oats with chia seed ) with a hot beverage, and instant tofu or egg scramble.

-You want to consume small amounts of sugar (simple carbohydrates) in the early morning.
+Consume small amounts of sugar (simple carbohydrates) in the early morning.
 Getting an overload of sugar into the bloodstream will cause a hard crash soon into your hike.
-Overloading on simple carbs is a mistake many hikers make by eating packaged cereal bars, drink mixes, and energy bites, which are high in sugar and poor in nutrition.
-Always aim to consume close to the ratio of the major food types (see table above) during breakfast – a majority of your calories should come from complex carbs, a few from simple carbs and fat, and some from protein.
-The added sugar (simple carbs) will help to get you started, and the complex carbohydrates and fat will metabolize slower to keep you energized throughout the morning.
+Many hikers make the mistake of relying on packaged cereal bars, drink mixes, and energy bites, which are often high in sugar and low in nutrition.
+For a well-balanced breakfast, aim to follow the recommended ratio of major food types (refer to the table above).
+Most of your calories should come from complex carbohydrates, with smaller amounts from simple carbohydrates, fats, and proteins.
+The simple carbs can give you an initial boost, while complex carbohydrates and fats will digest more slowly, providing sustained energy throughout your morning hike.

 Lunch